jbienkowski311/laravel_quotebook/README.md

 * 50 authors
 * 400 quotes

+Laracasts' TestDummy library is used to generate random data.
+Its factories are placed in `tests/factories/factories.php` ([more info](https://github.com/laracasts/TestDummy#step-2-create-a-factories-file)). `database/seeds/DatabaseSeeder.php` is a file in which you can change number of created data.

 ## Test User
 Together with randomly generated data comes the test user.
 To log in with this user use credentials:
 `E-Mail: test@test.com`